Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Results

-The anomalous Hall conductivity (AHC) arises from the Berry curvature as the integral over large positive and negative contributions, i.e.~we can expect the AHC to be very sensitive to details of the electronic structure.
-Although changes in the AHC as a function of pressure are gradual, we observe sign changes in some components of the conductivity tensor, while others are relatively stable.
+For the anomalous Hall conductivity (AHC) we perform full-relativistic DFT calculations including spin-orbit coupling (SOC).
+The AHC arises from the Berry curvature as the integral over large positive and negative contributions, i.e.~we can expect the AHC to be very sensitive to details of the electronic structure.
+Although changes in the AHC as a function of pressure are gradual (see Fig.~\ref{fig:ahcwithdoping}), we observe sign changes in some components of the conductivity tensor, while others are relatively stable.
 The xz component is zero within numerical accuracy, regardless of the choice of quantization axis (which corresponds to the direction of an applied magnetic field in experiment).
-The xy and yz components show qualitative changes when the spin quantization axis is rotated from the easy axis (along $a$) to the hard axis (along $c$).
-Normally, the AHC is measured in large magnetic field.
-Therefore, which orientation of the spin quantization axis in DFT is appropriate for comparison to experiment depends on the spin-flop field of {\mn}, which we determine together with other magnetic properties of this material.
+In fact, the $xz$ component is exactly zero due to the presence of antiunitary symmetries $C2^\prime (y)$ and $m^\prime (y)$.
+The $xy$ and $yz$ components show qualitative changes when the spin quantization axis is rotated from the easy axis (along $a$, see Fig.~\ref{fig:ahcwithdoping}a) to the hard axis (along $c$, see Fig.~\ref{fig:ahcwithdoping}b).
+The pressure dependence of these components results from changes in details of the electronic band structure due to the increased bandwidth and spin-orbit coupling when changing the direction of the spin quantization axis.
+The anisotropy of AHC in {\mn} follows from the layered crystal structure, which gives rise to an anisotropic electronic band structure, and the presence of strong SOC.